 Under \Cref{an:pr}, the matrix of second moments of the reduced-form coefficients, $\Xi_{n}$, has reduced rank,

-where $\Xi_{22,n}=\pifs'\pifs/n=\lambdan/(a'\Omega^{-1}a)$.
-This rank restriction can be used to build a minimum distance objective function\footnote{The operator $\vech(A)$ transforms the lower-triangular part of $A$ into a single column---when $A$ is symmetric, as is the case here, the operator can be though of as vectorizing $A$ while removing the duplicates.}
+with $\Xi_{22,n}=\pifs'\pifs/n=\lambdan/(a'\Omega^{-1}a)$.
+This rank restriction can be used to build a minimum distance objective function\footnote{ The operator $\vech(A)$ transforms the lower-triangular part of $A$ into a single column---when $A$ is symmetric, as is the case here, the operator can be thought of as vectorizing $A$ while removing the duplicates.}